Bird egg

-Bird eggs are laid by the females and range in quantity from one (as in condors) to up to seventeen (the grey partridge).
+A bird egg is the reproductive structure produced by female birds, consisting of a hard, calcareous shell that encloses nutrient-dense yolk, protective albumen, and embryonic membranes, providing a self-contained environment for embryonic development and hatching.
+Bird eggs range in quantity from one (as in condors) to up to seventeen (the grey partridge).
 Clutch size may vary latitudinally within a species.
 Some birds lay eggs even when the eggs have not been fertilized; it is not uncommon for pet owners to find their lone bird nesting on a clutch of infertile eggs, which are sometimes called wind-eggs.

 Anatomy

 All bird eggs contain the following components: